SuperMewio/Dummy-sudo-for-doas/README.md

 sudo unlink /usr/bin/sudo
 ```

-Alternatively, there is an experimental variant for sudo-rs.
-It's the same file just requires sudo-rs instead of doas and then symlinks sudo-rs to mimic sudo.
-Do not use it at this time as installing it will not function as expected.

-I recommend usiung <code># ln -s $(which sudo-rs) "/usr/local/bin/sudo"</code> instead of removing sudo altogher.
+If you are using sudo-rs, I recommend usiung <code># ln -s $(which sudo-rs) "/usr/local/bin/sudo"</code> instead of removing sudo altogher.
 This will allow you to use "sudo" and it will use "sudo-rs" but you can still access regular sudo by typing <code>/usr/bin/sudo</code>